-Zafgen, Inc., a biopharmaceutical company, focuses on the provision of therapeutics for patients suffering from obesity and obesity-related disorders.
-Its lead product candidate includes Beloranib, an injection that is in Phase II clinical trials for the treatment of various indications comprising obesity and hyperphagia in Prader-Willi Syndrome patients, craniopharyngioma-associated obesity, and severe obesity in the general population.
-The company is also developing ZGN-839, a methionine aminopeptidase 2 inhibitor, which is in preclinical trials reduces the severity of nonalcoholic steatohepatitis and plasma glucose.
-Zafgen, Inc. was founded in 2005 and is headquartered in Cambridge, Massa...
+Zafgen, Inc., a biopharmaceutical company, focuses on the development of therapeutics for patients suffering from obesity and obesity-related disorders.
+Its lead product candidate includes Beloranib, an injection, which is in Phase III clinical trials for the treatment of obesity and hyperphagia in Prader-Willi Syndrome patients; that has completed Phase II clinical trials for the treatment of hypothalamic injury-associated obesity, including craniopharyngioma-associated obesity; and which is in Phase IIb clinical trials for the treatment of severe obesity in the general population.
+The company is also developing ZGN-839, a methionine aminopeptidase 2 inhibitor, which is in preclinical studi...

 Founded in 2005

 Zafgen, Inc. Presents at UBS Global Healthcare Conference, May-18-2015

 May 13 15

 Zafgen, Inc. Presents at UBS Global Healthcare Conference, May-18-2015 .
 Venue: Sheraton New York Times Square Hotel, 811 Seventh Avenue, New York, New York, United States.

 Zafgen, Inc. Announces Consolidated Unaudited Earnings Results for the First Quarter Ended March 31, 2015